 Mim: Hello, I’m Mim and I’m a Junior Art Quality Assurance for Streamline Studios.

 Aaron: My name is Aaron, I am an art QA team member for Streamline Studios.

 Adri: Salutations!
-My name is Adri and I am the Art Quality Assurance (AQA) Team Lead for All Pixels.
+My name is Adri and I am the Art Quality Assurance (AQA) Team Lead.